tgstation/tgstation/tgui/docs/component-reference.md

 - `onDrag: (e, value) => void` - An event, which fires about every 500ms when you drag the input up and down, on release and on manual editing.

+### `Popper`

+Popper lets you position elements so that they don't go out of the bounds of the window.
+See [popper.js](https://popper.js.org/) for more information.

+**Props:**

+- `popperContent: InfernoNode` - The content that will be put inside the popper.
+- `options?: { ... }` - An object of options to pass to `createPopper`.
+See [https://popper.js.org/docs/v2/constructors/#options], but the one you want most is `placement`.
+Valid placements are "bottom", "top", "left", and "right".
+You can affix "-start" and "-end" to achieve something like top left or top right respectively.
+You can also use "auto" (with an optional "-start" or "-end"), where a best fit will be chosen.
+- `updateRenderedContent?: (element: HTMLDivElement) => HTMLDivElement` - An optional callback that takes the `div` that the popper will be put into, and returns a new one.

 ### `ProgressBar`

 Progress indicators inform users about the status of ongoing processes.